tableau/TabProvision/README.md

 </SynchronizeConfiguration>
 ```

-### REQUIRED FOR FILE-BASED PROVISIONING OF USERS/GROUPS: XML file with Azure AD groups
+### REQUIRED FOR FILE-BASED PROVISIONING OF USERS/GROUPS: XML file with Users and Groups
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <SiteProvisioning>